The Most Dangerous Document in Your Organization

 Every organization reading this almost certainly has a logical access policy.
 It says who should have access to what, based on role and need.
 That policy has existed for years.

 The policy said what should happen.
 The architecture made it happen.
-And when the examiner showed up, they didn’t ask to see the policy — they asked to see the evidence that the policy was being enforced.
+When the examiner showed up, they didn’t ask to see the policy… they asked to see the evidence that the policy was being enforced.

 The Governance Spine

-When I evaluate an organization’s governance posture — whether it’s AI, identity, data, anything — I look for the same five layers.
-I call it the Governance Spine:
+When I evaluate an organization’s governance posture (AI, identity, data, anything) I look for the same five layers.
+I call it the Governance Spine.

-Appetite — Has leadership articulated what level of risk they’re willing to accept, in specific, documented terms that downstream decisions can anchor to?
+Appetite.
+Has leadership articulated what level of risk they are willing to accept, in specific, documented terms that downstream decisions can anchor to?
+Not "we take AI risk seriously."
+Specific tolerance statements with specific boundaries.

-Strategy — Is there a plan that translates appetite into operational priorities — sequenced, resourced, not a wish list?
+Strategy.
+Is there a plan that translates appetite into operational priorities?
+They must be sequenced, resourced, not just a wish list.

-Evidence — Do those controls generate artifacts that prove they’re working?
-Logs, attestations, metrics — things an examiner can independently verify.
+Evidence.
+Do those controls generate artifacts that prove they are working?
+Logs, attestations, metrics, things an examiner can independently verify without asking the institution to reconstruct anything afterward.

-Reporting — Does that evidence roll up into something leadership can act on?
-Not a dashboard nobody looks at — a structure that creates accountability.
+Reporting.
+Does that evidence roll up into something leadership can act on?
+Not a dashboard nobody looks at.
+A structure that creates accountability by putting the right signal in front of the right person at the right cadence.

 Five layers.
-Most organizations have the first two.
-Maybe.
-They’re missing the bottom three entirely.
+Most organizations have the first two or three... maybe.
+They’re generally missing the bottom two entirely.

-They have the policy — the appetite and strategy.
-But they don’t have the architecture — the controls, evidence, and reporting that make it real.
+They may have the policy, an appetite, and strategy.
+They often do not have the architecture (the controls, evidence, and reporting) that make the policy real.

 Why This Matters More for AI

-Two factors make the policy-architecture gap more dangerous for AI than for traditional IT governance:
+Two factors make the policy-architecture gap more dangerous for AI than for traditional IT governance, and they compound each other.

-Speed.
-AI adoption isn’t happening on your governance timeline.
-It’s happening on your employees’ curiosity timeline.
+The first is speed.
+AI adoption is not happening on your governance timeline.
+It is happening on your employees’ curiosity timeline, which is roughly the duration of a coffee break.
 Every day you operate with a policy but no architecture, the gap between what your organization says and what your organization does gets wider.

-A policy that says “don’t do that” paired with a control environment that can’t tell you whether anyone is listening — that’s not governance.
-That’s a liability with a letterhead.
+A policy that says "don’t do that" paired with a control environment that cannot tell you whether anyone is listening is not governance.
+It is a liability with a letterhead.

 The Shift